Tantalum nitride: Preparation

 TaN is often prepared as thin films.
 Methods of depositing the films include RF-magnetron-reactive sputtering, Direct current (DC) sputtering, Self-propagating high-temperature synthesis (SHS) via 'combustion' of tantalum powder in nitrogen, low‐pressure metalorganic chemical vapor deposition (LP‐MOCVD), ion beam assisted deposition (IBAD), and by electron beam evaporation of tantalum in concert with high energy nitrogen ions.

 Depending on the relative amount of N_{2}, the deposited film can vary from (fcc) TaN to (hexagonal) Ta_{2}N as nitrogen decreases.
 A variety of other phases have also been reported from deposition including bcc and hexagonal TaN; hexagonal Ta_{5}N_{6}; tetragonal Ta_{4}N_{5}; orthorhombic Ta_{6}N_{2.5}, Ta_{4}N, or Ta_{3}N_{5}.
 The electrical properties of TaN films vary from metallic conductor to insulator depending on the relative nitrogen ratio, with N rich films being more resistive.

 Uses

-It is sometimes used in integrated circuit manufacture to create a diffusion barrier or "glue" layers between copper, or other conductive metals.
+It is sometimes used in integrated circuit manufacture to create a diffusion barrier or "glue" layers between copper, or other electrically conductive metals.
 In the case of BEOL processing (at c.
 20 nm), copper is first coated with tantalum, then with TaN using physical vapour deposition (PVD); this barrier coated copper is then coated with more copper by PVD, and infilled with electrolytically coated copper, before being mechanically processed (grind/polishing).

 It also has application in thin film resistors.
 It has the advantage over nichrome resistors of forming a passivating oxide film which is resistant to moisture.